Suspect in disappearance of Pfc. Vanessa Guillen is identified

 The remains were found in a shallow grave, and search operations were suspended, pending identification, said Tim Miller, the director and founder of Texas EquuSearch.

-Due to her time in service, Guillen was promoted to specialist on Wednesday.
+Due to her time in service, Guillen was promoted to specialist on Wednesday, according to the Fort Hood website.

 Another soldier found dead